cbc-faruhn/daily-rate-calculator/README.md

 total brutto costs = (∑ monthly expenses - ∑ monthly income) + ∑ social costs
 ```

+**This is the point, where trivial is not trivial: the monthly income is meant to be netto income so that they even out each other.**

 ```
 costs due to order =
   ∑ one-time order costs